Google Scholar version Research Gate version

 If downloads do not work or you hit paywall, please email pwilf (@psu.edu) to request pdf or print copies.

 Merkhofer L, P Wilf, MT Haas, RM Kooyman, L Sack, C. Scoffoni, NR Cúneo.
 2015.
 Resolving Australian analogs for an Eocene Patagonian paleorainforest using leaf size and floristics.
-American Journal of Botany, in press.
+American Journal of Botany, v.
+102, p.
+1160-1173.

 Comer EE, RL Slingerland, JM Krause, A Iglesias, WC Clyde, MS Raigemborn, P Wilf.
 2015.
 Sedimentary facies and depositional environments of diverse early Paleocene floras, north-central San Jorge Basin, Patagonia, Argentina.
-Palaios, in press.
+Palaios, v.
+30, p.
+553-573 (cover article).

 Wilf P, Escapa IH.
 2015.
 Green Web or megabiased clock?
 Plant fossils from Gondwanan Patagonia speak on evolutionary radiations.
 New Phytologist, v.
 207, p.
 283-290 (invited Tansley Insight).